Ken Fero: Career

-Fero has directed a number of documentary films around social injustice and ethnic minority issues including commissions for the BBC, Channel 4 and Sky TV.
-He is also Senior Lecturer of Media Production at Coventry University's Department of Media as well as Lecturer at RSDFM (Regent's School of Drama, Film and Media) at Regent's University London, and Visiting Lecturer on the MA in Documentary Practice at Brunel University and a Visiting research Fellow at Goldsmiths College in the Centre for Cultural Studies.
+Fero has directed a number of documentary films on social injustice and ethnic minority issues, including commissions for the BBC, Channel 4 and Sky TV.
+He is also Senior Lecturer of Media Production at Coventry University's Department of Media, as well as Lecturer at RSDFM (Regent's School of Drama, Film and Media) at Regent's University London, and Visiting Lecturer on the MA in Documentary Practice at Brunel University and a visiting research Fellow at Goldsmiths College in the Centre for Cultural Studies.
 He also delivers lectures internationally.

 His background in Fine Art and time-based work has recently led to research interest in the practice of a "documentary of force" by engaging in experimental reimaging practices and an essayistic approach that are clearly non-realistic, manipulative and anti-narrative.
-He recently produced a short exploring this approach Land Memory People (5mins/2013), which had its premier at the Lanchester Art Gallery.
+He recently produced a short exploring this approach Land Memory People (5 mins/2013), which had its premiere at the Lanchester Art Gallery.

-Fero was founding member of Migrant Media, an independent media collective which undertook production, training and exhibition schemes supported by the London Arts Board, UNESCO, Hackney Education Authority, Commission of the European Communities, British Film Institute, Trust for London, London Film & Video Development Agency and the Arts Council.
-He organised conferences and Film Festivals at the National Film Theatre and continues to present work at conferences, most recently at "Marx at The Movies" at Lancaster University.
-He recently established the Documentary Film Production Workshops that assists local people to produce short documentaries.
+Fero was founding member of Migrant Media, an independent media collective that undertook production, training and exhibition schemes supported by the London Arts Board, UNESCO, Hackney Education Authority, Commission of the European Communities, British Film Institute, Trust for London, London Film Video and Development Agency and the Arts Council.
+He organised conferences and film festivals at the National Film Theatre and continues to present work at conferences, most recently at "Marx at The Movies" at Lancaster University.
+He recently established the Documentary Film Production Workshops that assist local people to produce short documentaries.